pimbrouwers/Danom/README.md

 ### Using Options

-Options are commonly used when a operation does not return a value.
+Options are commonly used when a operation might not return a value.

 ```csharp
 public IOption<int> TryFind(IEnumerable<int> numbers, Func<int, bool> predicate) =>